 - Preheat oven to 450°F.

-- Place butter in an 8x8-in. baking dish.
+- Place butter in an 8x8-inch baking dish.
 Place baking dish in the oven to melt the butter while preparing biscuit dough.

 - Meanwhile, in a mixing bowl, combine flour, sugar, baking powder, and salt with a whisk or fork.
 Add the buttermilk and stir with a spatula until a batter forms.
 It will be sticky.